chartbeat-labs/ottla/README.md

 Ottla consumers are simple.

-1. Define a record implementing the ottla protocols (the "machine")
+1. Define a record implementing the `OttlaMachine` protocol (the "machine")
 2. Implement the init funciton to set up your consumer
 3. Implement the step function to do something with each batch of data
 4. Implement a main method that passes the configuration to your ottla machine
+5. If you don't to auto-commit after every step, implement a commit function (and extend `ManualCommittingOttlaMachine` )

 ```clojure
 (ns foo